- Apply for £100 - £15000

 This is a person who guarantees to the lender that they will step in and make the monthly loan repayments if you, the borrower, fail to.
 This is why a lender would consider lending to you even if you have had credit problems in the past.
 The presence of the guarantor greatly reduces the risk to the lender.

 However, when selecting your guarantor you should keep in mind your relationship with them and what the consequenes would be to that relationship if you were unable to make the loan repayments.

-The basic requirements for your guarantor are as follows - you can find detailed guidance here:
+The basic requirements for your guarantor are as follows:

 No. Our broad panel of lenders mean that while we do have some who will only consider homeowner guarantors we have others who will happily consider non-homeowners and tenants.